Tagovailoa throws 5 TD passes, No. 2 Alabama rolls over USM

 TUSCALOOSA, Ala.
-(AP) — Tua Tagovailoa passed for 293 yards and five touchdowns in just three quarters and No. 2 Alabama rolled to a 49-7 victory over Southern Miss on Saturday.
+(AP) — Tua Tagovailoa passed for 293 yards and five touchdowns in just three quarters and Alabama rolled past Southern Miss.

 Tagovailoa had his second straight five-TD game and the Crimson Tide (4-0) raced to a 28-0 lead in the first 19 minutes in yet another lopsided victory.
 Last season’s Heisman Trophy runner-up completed 17 of 21 passes.